 At least one person on any appointment panel has undertaken Safer Recruitment Training.
-This training is updated every five years as a minimum.
+This training is updated every three years as a minimum.

-KCSIE (202) guidance to safer recruitment (pgs 46-80 will be followed.
+KCSIE (2023) guidance to safer recruitment.
 To include:

 - The recruitment and selection process

 - Pre appointment and vetting checks

 - Other necessary checks

 - How to ensure the ongoing safeguarding of children and legal responsibilities of employers.